Definition of cost of goods sold (COGs): Costs of a business which can be directly attributed to revenue generated during the same financial period.

 All direct costs are reported within cost of goods sold.

 Revenue less cost of goods sold gives gross profit.

 Indirect expenses, on the other hand, are costs which won’t necessarily rise in line with output.
-Examples might include the cost of renting the head office, the cost of staffing an accounting department, or the salaries of senior management.
+The best financial accounting books will list examples such as the cost of renting the head office, the cost of staffing an accounting department, or the salaries of senior management.